Viral hemorrhagic fever: Potential therapies

+A potential novel treatment, the NMT inhibitor, has been shown to completely inhibit Lassa (LAS) and Junín (JUN) viral infections in cells based assays.
+Another host-directed antiviral acts on EPRS1 which in turn acts, in human cells, as a proviral factor in mammarenaviruses infection, including LCMV, JUNV, and LASV, and its inhibition using halofuginon compound, a prolyl domain inhibitor of EPRS1, completely abolishes the viral infection by interrupting viral assembly and budding.
+PKR has been shown to act as a proviral factor while the inhibition of its kinase activity restricted the virus replication and infectivity.

 Biowarfare potential

 The VHF viruses are spread in a variety of ways.
 Some may be transmitted to humans through a respiratory route.
 The viruses are considered by military medical planners to have a potential for aerosol dissemination, weaponization, or likelihood for confusion with similar agents that might be weaponized.

 Scientific Research Institute of Medicine of the Ministry of Defense in Sergiyev Posad was researching the military use potential of hemorrhagic fever viruses.